dependablecomputinglab/csi3102-tutorial/README.md

 #CSI3102 Tutorial
-This repository is made to help students in CSI3102 course in Yonsei university. &nbsp;
+This repository is made to help students in CSI3102 course in Yonsei university. <br />
 We will guide you to do project with gem5.

 ##OVERVIEW: How to setup gem5?
-- Install git
+- STEP1: Install git
-- Setup prerequistes for gem5
+- STEP2: Setup prerequistes for gem5
   - Download this repository using git
   - Use the script in this repository to isntall prerequisites for gem5
-- Download gem5 with git & Build gem5
+- STEP3: Download gem5 with git & Build gem5
-- Run your benchmark on gem5
+- STEP4: Run your benchmark on gem5

 ##What is gem5?
 gem5 is ISA simulator.